Skip to main content

 • Date: the date this interview session will occur.
 If you have multiple sessions, you can copy this session after creating it.

 • Start Time: the time your first interview will begin on the specified date (note: the system automatically uses your operating system's time zone).
-You don’t need to enter an end time because the system will determine that later when you generate the interview schedule.
+You don’t need to enter an end time because the system will determine that later when the schedule is finalized.

 • Applicants: the number of applicants you will host during the session.